-Eating foods high in potassium can change your physical and mental energy in just hours.
+Eating foods high in potassium will change your physical and mental energy in just hours.
 Low potassium leads to general weakness and malaise.
+Eat high potassium foods, every day.
+Research repeatedly confirms daily intake of foods containing potassium that provide a total daily intake of 4,000 mg or more protect from hypertension, heart disease, kidney disease, metabolic syndrome, and stroke.
+Potassium counts.
+Count your potassium.
 Potassium supplements are not advised.
-Eat high potassium foods, every day.

 IMPORTANT NOTE: While potassium is critical to health there are three conditions under which potassium intake must be limited.
 Do not follow the guidelines on this page if you fit any of these conditions.